-All one-to-one meetings with students take place in an open environment with a glass panelled door.
-One to one teaching may occur between students and Special Education teachers.
+All one-to-one meetings with students take place in an open environment with a glass-panelled door.
+One-to-one teaching may occur between students and Special Education teachers.

-From time to time outside professionals may be required to meet with/assess students in a one to one setting.
-This includes visits from external agencies for example, NCSE, NEPS, SEC, TUSLA etc. All personnel in such cases, working with children on a one to one basis, present identification, must be Garda Vetted and parental permission must be given in advance.
+From time-to-time outside professionals may be required to meet with/assess students in a one-to-one setting.
+This includes visits from external agencies for example, National Council for Special Education, National Educational Psychological Service, State Examinations Commission, TUSLA - Child and Family Agency etc. All personnel in such cases, working with children on a one-to-one basis, will be required to present identification upon entry to the school, must be Garda Vetted and parental permission must be given in advance of such visits.